Or how talking with giant vegetables can bring you fame. 😄

 - Love in action.

 These principles are reflected in the community activities.
-For example, before and after each activity, participants gather in a circle and join hands, to reconnect with themselves and nature, and to express gratitude.
+Before and after each activity, participants gather in a circle, to reconnect with themselves and nature, and to express gratitude.

 Watching the old Findhorn Foundation documentaries, one is struck by one thing: even half a century ago, plant communication was a matter of course.